paper-trail-gem/paper_trail/README.md

 ## Diffing Versions

 When you're storing every version of an object, as PaperTrail lets you do, you're almost certainly going to want to diff those versions against each other.
-However I haven't built a diff method into PaperTrail because I think diffing is best left to dedicated libraries, and also it's hard to come up with a diff method to suit all the different possible use cases.
+However I haven't built a diff method into PaperTrail because I think diffing is best left to dedicated libraries, and also it's hard to come up with a diff method to suit all the use cases.

 You might be surprised that PaperTrail doesn't use diffs internally anyway.
 When I designed PaperTrail I wanted simplicity and robustness so I decided to make each version of an object self-contained.
 A version stores all of its object's data, not a diff from the previous version.